borkdude/getting-and-cleaning-data-course-project/CodeBook.md

 The dataset `tidy1.csv` is the result of cleaning and selecting data from data from an experiment in which measurements were collected from the accelerometer and gyroscope from the Samsung Galaxy S smartphone used by 30 subjects carrying out a variety of 6 activities.
-More information about the measurements in the raw dataset is best obtained from the website where the dataset was taken from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones For your convenience we have included information about the original data in the section [Original data set](#Original data set).
+More information about the measurements in the raw dataset is best obtained from the website where the dataset was taken from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones For your convenience we have included information about the original data in the section 'Original data set'.

 Here follows a description of what `tidy1.csv` looks like.